-Several students will be selected to present their papers to the class.
+I will select several students to present their point of view to the class.

 Class Participation-Individual (20% of the course grade)

 Class participation is critical to the success of the course, as the quality of the discussion is largely in your hands.
 Cold calls are common.
 Please plan to attend all the classes and to arrive ready for the case or discussion.
 In addition, please plan to stay for the entire class.
 I will do my best to start and end on time.